KTD-prototype/kondo_b3mservo_rosdriver/README.md

-# kondo-b3mservo-controller-ros
+# kondo-b3mservo-rosdriver

 ## Overview
 ROS package for control of servo motor by Kondo Kagaku inc.

 ## Description
-This package is for control of serial servo (B3Mseries) by Kondo Kagaku inc via ROS.
+This package is for control of serial servo (B3Mseries) by Kondo Kagaku Inc via ROS.
 It includes nodes for send/receive commands to/from servos and pub/sub them, an additional file to wrap functions to generate commands to servos, and peripherals.(a sample file to control by a joystick, etc.)

 ## Demo
+sorry, still in prepare

 ## Requirements
+confirmed environment is as follows:
   Ubuntu16.04
   python2.7.12
   ROS kinetic kame

 ## Usage
 ## Install